 Registration in IHCDAOnline should be done as soon as possible after an Administrator receives an IDA award, to avoid delays for claims.
-Information about how to register an agency or staff person can be found in the Partner's Guide to IHCDAOnline, which is provided on the "Training and Resources" page of IHCDAOnline <a href="https://example.com/here-new-market-new-mark
+Information about how to register an agency or staff person can be found in the Partner's Guide to IHCDAOnline, which is provided on the "Training and Resources" page of IHCDAOnline here.